 Project Objective: To develop a plan to enhance safety and livability of the Connaught Heights neighbourhood

 In the late 1990s traffic calming measures were implemented in Connaught Heights to address concerns raised by residents and businesses.
-The City is revisiting the plan to ensure the measures put in place are servicing the needs of the community and facilitate safe travel for all modes of transportation.
+The City revisited the plan to ensure the measures put in place were serving the needs of the community and facilitated safe travel for all modes of transportation.

 All event materials and summaries are available below.